mgrand/crypto-shuffle/README.md

-# crypto-shuffle
+# crypto-shuffle 0.3

-The symmetric encryption algorithm used for applications like protecting the secrecy of blockchain contents needs to be very strong.
-The symmetric encryption algorithm should have these properties:
+This is a symmetric encryption algorithm for use in applications like protecting the secrecy of blockchain contents where the encryption needs to be very strong.
+The algorithm should has these properties:

-* Longer encrypted texts should require more effort to crack than shorter texts.
+* Longer encrypted texts require more effort to crack than shorter texts.
-* It should be necessary to decrypt the entire text at once, rather than being possible to decrypt in pieces as with a block cypher.
+* It is necessary to decrypt the entire text at once, rather than decrypt in pieces as with a block cypher.
-* There should be no upper limit on the key length.
+* There is no upper limit on the key length.
-* One of the challenges of cracking the encryption should be that there will be multiple possible solutions that look reasonable and no clue as to which is correct.
+* One of the challenges of cracking the encryption is that there will be multiple solutions that look reasonable and no clue as to which is correct.

 The algorithm implemented in this package is based on doing a random shuffle of the ones and zeros in a plaintext.
 The actual order of the